-Several SCS Professionals will participate in the National Brownfields Training Conference in Los Angeles, California, in December, including Mike McLaughlin, SCS Vice President of Environmental Services.
+Visit SCS Engineers’ Booth (417) and meet several SCS Professionals who are participating in the National Brownfields Training Conference in Los Angeles, California, in December, including Mike McLaughlin, SCS Senior Vice President of Environmental Services.

 The theme of the conference, which will take place at the Los Angeles Convention Center, December 11-13, is “Sustainable Communities Start Here.”

 The conference is co-sponsored by the U.S. Environmental Protection Agency (EPA) and the International City/County Management Association (ICMA).
 Offered every two years, the conference is the largest gathering of stakeholders focused on cleaning up and reusing formerly utilized commercial and industrial properties.